 I love a good graphic tee as much as the next girl, but sometimes, they portray a message that just isn’t “me.”
 For instance, I’m not into classic rock music, so I’d feel like an imposter if I were to walk around in a Rolling Stones t-shirt.
 I also love those Brunette The Label hair colour tees, but they don’t work for me either.
+I have many friends who would be able to pull off those trippy shirts, but I don’t think I would be able to.
+Saying that, I haven’t tried, so I might be completely wrong.
 After all, sometimes I’m a brunette and sometimes I’m a blonde.
 I just can’t commit!

 You know what I am proud to wear on a graphic tee?
 Pizza, coffee, champagne and/or ice cream.
 So, you can imagine that when I saw this graphic tee, I just had to have it.
 And guess what?
 It’s on sale now.
 You’re welcome! 😉